Truman Bodden Law School

-Truman Bodden Law School (previously known as Cayman Islands Law School) is a law school based in George Town, Cayman Islands affiliated with the University of Liverpool in the UK.
-It was founded in 1982.
+Truman Bodden Law School (previously known as Cayman Islands Law School) is a law school based in George Town, Cayman Islands affiliated with the University of Liverpool and Oxford Brookes University in the UK.
+It was founded in 1982 by the Governor of the Cayman Islands and subsequently named after Truman Bodden, in recognition of the role that he played in the establishment of the law school.